-Proctored Exams are designed to test a student’s overall knowledge of your program’s learning objectives and are administered at predetermined points during a student’s program.
+Aspen University Proctored Exams test a student’s overall knowledge of the program’s learning objectives and are administered at predetermined points during a student’s program.

-Exams are graded as either “Successful” or “Unsuccessful” and will not impact the student’s cumulative GPA.
+Exams are graded as “Successful” or “Unsuccessful” and will not impact the student’s cumulative GPA.
 Students who are awarded an “Unsuccessful” grade for a Proctored Exam may retake the exam four additional times.
-Students may appeal for additional attempts at their exams if necessary.
+Students may appeal for additional exam attempts if necessary.

-Students will be prompted to register for their Proctored Exam on their Student Portal.
+Students will be prompted to register for their Proctored Exam on their Student Portal once the last required course grade has been posted.
 Additionally, the Aspen University Testing Office (a branch of the Office of the Registrar) will notify students when they are eligible to take their Proctored Exam.
-If you have registered for your exam and did not receive this email within one business day, please contact the Testing Office at firstname.lastname@example.org.
+If you have registered for your exam and did not receive this email within one business day, please contact the Testing Office at email@example.com.

 Where and When Can I Take My Exam?

-How Long Do I Have to Complete My Test?
+How Long Do I Have to Attempt My Exam?

-What Do I Need to Bring with Me to the Test?
+What Do I Need to Bring with Me to My Exam?

 Can I Take Breaks During My Exam?